 5] Account info

-Just like earlier settings, Allows access to the Account info on this device and Allow apps to access your Account info allow apps and Windows or just apps to access the users account information.
+Just like earlier settings, Allows access to the Account info on this device and Allow apps to access your Account info allow apps and Windows or just apps to access the user’s account information.

 8] Call history

 Most users will hate if anyone finds their call history is shared with anyone.
 Perhaps we live in the perception that only legal authorities have access to it, but that isn’t a fact.
 Any calls made from a device which you have logged on from your Microsoft account would save that information and make it available for apps and Windows.
-The Call history settings helps to turn off this access.
+The Call history settings help to turn off this access.

-Microsoft allows apps and settings to access emails of its users.
+Microsoft allows apps and settings to access the emails of its users.
 Yes, it literally means they can check your emails along with the date and time of sending/receiving.
 This setting helps deny them access to the same.